-- MRI of the breast offers valuable information about many breast conditions that cannot be obtained by mammography or ultrasound.
+- Offers valuable information about many breast conditions that can’t be obtained by mammography or ultrasound.

-- MRI of the breast does not replace mammography or ultrasound imaging.
+- Does not replace mammography or ultrasound imaging.
 It is a supplemental tool for detecting and staging breast cancer and other breast abnormalities.

 Ultrasound is used to investigate an abnormality detected by mammography or during a physician-performed breast exam.
 It can quickly determine whether a lump is a cyst (sac containing fluid) or a dense mass.

 Ultrasound scans are pictures created from sound waves and require no radiation.
 High-frequency transducers are used to examine breast tissue.

 Waves from ultrasound are not known to affect adults, children or unborn children.
 There is no discomfort in the examination, though there might be mild pressure from the transducer.